andru-kun/wildrig-multi/README.md

 multi algo miner for AMD & NVIDIA

 # KNOWN ISSUES
+- rejected shares on Vega gpu's for progpow family of algorithms if use kernel 2(kernel 1 works fine)
+- broken mtp algorithm under Linux, miner can't find any share
 - not all algorithms working on NVIDIA gpu's right now, and not all of them are optimized(see Release Notes)
 - broken honeycomb algoithm, last working version is **0.17.6**
 - any report is welcome! :)